Hybrid Termites are a New Threat to Florida

 - Formosan termites were first discovered in the 1980s and have now been reported in almost all urban areas in Florida.
 The Asian termite has been in southeast Florida since 1996.

-Massey Services, a leader in termite protection, is researching ways to combat this new termite threat.
-If you suspect you may have a problem, contact us for a free inspection.
+Massey Services, a leader in termite control, is researching ways to combat this new termite threat.
+If you suspect you may have a termite control problem, contact us for a free inspection.
 We’ll inspect your home inside, outside, over and under and provide the right termite protection for your home.